• Skip to primary navigation

 • 2 cups baby spinach washed

-• 1 tbsp olive oil brush chops before grilling
+• 1 tablespoon olive oil brush chops before grilling

 • 2 cups potato bread cut into cubes